 WHAT IS A DERMATOLOGIST?

-A dermatologist is a doctor who specializes in conditions involving the skin, hair, and nails.
+A dermatologist is a doctor who specializes in conditions involving the skin and nails.
 A dermatologist can identify and treat more than 3,000 conditions.
-These conditions include acne, birthmarks, cysts, eczema, infections from bacteria, fungi or viruses, hair loss, moles, psoriasis, rashes, rosacea, scars, skin cancers, spots, vitiligo, and warts, among many others.
+These conditions include acne, birthmarks, cysts, eczema, infections from bacteria, fungi or viruses, moles, psoriasis, rashes, rosacea, scars, skin cancers, spots, vitiligo, and warts, among many others.

-Dermatologists have extensive training, typically involving 12 years or more to learn to diagnose and treat more than 3,000 diseases of the skin, hair, and nails as well as cosmetic concerns.
+Dermatologists have extensive training, typically involving 12 years or more to learn to diagnose and treat more than 3,000 diseases of the skin and nails, as well as cosmetic concerns.
 Patients see dermatologists for issues that are much more than skin deep.
 Problems with their skin can harm patients’ sense of self-worth, create discomfort that can make everyday activities difficult, lead to other medical conditions, and in some instances, threaten lives.

 What training do Dermatologists have?

-No medical professional completes more training than dermatologists when it comes to the study of the skin, hair, and nails.
+No medical professional completes more training than dermatologists when it comes to the study of the skin and nails.
 Before they can begin practicing, dermatologists receive more than a decade of training, including:

 Four years of college to earn a bachelor’s degree